What Happens If You Upload a 3D Model with ‘Errors’ to Our Site and Place an Order?

 What can you do to make sure that your model is printable?

 - Minimum wall thickness: It’s very important that every surface of your 3D model has been assigned a wall thickness.
-The exact minimum thickness differs from material to material.
-You can find a good overview and explanation here.
+The exact minimum thickness differs from material to material and can be found in the design guidelines.

 - Grouped models: Grouped models are two or more models that are saved within one 3D file.
 Although there is nothing wrong with having more than one model in a file while designing, we cannot use these designs for 3D printing.
 You can learn why this is the case here.